 - X-rays

 - Radiation (radium and isotope) therapy including technician materials and supplies

 - Surgical supplies, such as dressings

 - Splints, casts and other devices used to reduce fractures and dislocations

 - Laboratory tests

 - Blood including storage and administration.
-Coverage

-of whole blood and packed red cells begins only with the

-fourth pint of blood that you need you must either pay

-the costs for the first 3 pints of blood you get in a

-calendar year or have the blood donated by you or

-someone else.
-All other components of blood are

-covered beginning with the first pint used.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used.

 - Other diagnostic radiology services, which may include:

 - Computed tomography (CTs)

-- o Magnetic resonance imaging (MRIs)
+- Magnetic resonance imaging (MRIs)

-- o Positron emission tomography (PET scans)
+- Positron emission tomography (PET scans)

 - Other outpatient diagnostic tests:

 - o Arterial-Venous Studies

-- o Electrocardiogram (EKG)
+- Electrocardiogram (EKG)

 - Electroencephalography (EEG)

 - o Electromyography

 - Doppler Study

-- Nerve Conduction Study
+- o Nerve Conduction Study

 - Neuropsychological Testing

-- o Pulmonary Function Test
+- Pulmonary Function Test

 - o Ultrasound

 - o Sleep Study

 - o Stress Test

 Prior authorization may be required for certain services and is the responsibility of your physician.

-You pay a \$0 copay for lab services.
+In-Network and Out-of-Network You pay a \$0 copay for lab services.

-You pay a \$10 copay for x-rays.
+You pay a \$0 copay for x-rays.

+You pay a \$0 copay for Medicarecovered other diagnostic procedures and tests.

-There is a 20% coinsurance for therapeutic radiology services.
+You pay 20% coinsurance for therapeutic radiology services.